-The Company annually recognizes the cost for pensions, seniority premiums and termination benefits, to which each employee is entitled, are recognized in profit or loss based on independent actuarial calculations applying the projected unit credit method.
+The Company annually recognizes the cost for pensions, seniority premiums and termination benefits based on independent actuarial calculations applying the projected unit credit method.

-Contributions made under the defined benefit pension plan, different from guarantees, are recognized on a monthly basis in profit or loss as incurred.
+Contributions made under the defined benefit pension plan are recognized in profit or loss as incurred.

-Actuarial gains and losses are recognized in the equity as a part of other comprehensive income in the period in which they are incurred.
+Actuarial gains and losses are recognized in other comprehensive income in the period in which they are incurred.

-Company's policy is to contribute the maximum amount deductible for income tax purposes to the pension plan and seniority premium fund.
+Company policy is to contribute the maximum amount deductible for income tax purposes to the pension plan and seniority premium fund.